mattermost/docs/source/messaging/organizing-conversations.rst

     - You may experience lag in your desktop or web client if you're following many threads or opening threads with many replies.
 Work in-progress tickets: `MM-36696 <https://mattermost.atlassian.net/browse/MM-36696>`__, `MM-36697 <https://mattermost.atlassian.net/browse/MM-36697>`__, `MM-36698 <https://mattermost.atlassian.net/browse/MM-36698>`__
     - For a comprehensive list of known issues, and to see our work queue in priority order, check out our `Kanban board <https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=91&quickFilter=499>`__.

-Start or Reply to Threads
+Start or reply to threads
 -------------------------

 Replies are collapsed under the first message of a thread.
 To reply to a thread, select the **Reply** icon, or select the reply count if a thread already exists.

 .. tip::